 ‘Clever little Potter thought he’d escaped.’
 Bellatrix danced out of the empty shaft with a giggle.
 ‘But you’ll have to do more than that to beat me, only the Dark Lord ever beats me.’

-She laughed and shook her dark curls in out little ripples.
+She laughed and shook her dark curls out in little ripples.
 ‘It’s all games,’ she cooed, her violet eyes shining like stars.
 ‘And we all lose in the end.’

 You won’t touch him or anyone else.

-Bella rolled her eyes and sighed.
+Bella rolled her eyes.
 ‘Confringo.’

 Sirius drove his fist into Malfoy’s face over and over.
 ‘You.
 Worthless.
 Fuck.’
 He lifted Malfoy’s head and smashed it against the floor.
 ‘Cissy.
 Deserved.
 Better!’